GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \includelineno LambdaMatrixExample_forRows.out

+At the end of this part, we show two more examples, how to express a matrix approximating the Laplace operator:

+\includelineno LambdaMatrixExample_Laplace.cpp

+The following is another way of doing the same but precomputed supporting vectors:

+\includelineno LambdaMatrixExample_Laplace_2.cpp

+The result of both examples looks as follows:

+\includelineno LambdaMatrixExample_Laplace.out

 ### Flexible reduction in matrix rows

 The reduction of matrix rows is available for the lambda matrices as well.
 See the follogin example: